Megaponera: Saving injured individuals

-Treatment of injured ants
+Wound-care behavior

 Observations inside the nest have revealed that these ants treat the wounds of their injured nest-mates, making them the first recorded non-human species to consistently take care of the wounds of other individuals.
 Nest mates grab the damaged limb of the injured ant in their mandibles and hold it in place with their front legs.
 They then start to "lick" the wound for numerous minutes.
 This treatment occurs predominantly within the first hour after injury.
-Without treatment, the typical mortality rate of injured ants is 80%, likely due to infection; with treatment, mortality is reduced to 10%.
-There remains to be a consensus on whether or not this treatment is purely prophylactic (cleaning of the injury and removing debris/dirt) or actually medical (like applying antibiotic substances to fight off an infection).
+Without treatment, the typical mortality rate of injured ants is 80%.

+Wounds often get infected by opportunistic pathogens on the soil surface entering the wound.
+A major, lethal pathogen in this regard for M. analis is Pseudomonas aeruginosa.
+Wounds exposed to this pathogen lead to a mortality of close to 90%.
+Infected ants signal their infected wounds through changes in their cuticular hydrocarbon profile, allowing nestmates to recognise infected wounds and treat them accordingly.
+This second, therapeutic care phase also includes the application of the secretions from the metapleural gland, which harbor over 100 antimicrobial compounds and proteins.
+This specialised antimicrobial wound care allows the ants to successfully treat infected wounds, allowing the injured ants to recover from their injuries.